Khajan-Singh/Khajan-Singh/README.md

 - 👋 Hi, I’m @Khajan-Singh
 - 👀 I’m interested in tech stuff
-- 🌱 I’m currently learning app dev and working on Rasberry Pi projects
+- 🌱 I’m currently learning app dev and working on microcontroller hardware projects

 <!---
 Khajan-Singh/Khajan-Singh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.